MaGaNeTIsT/PigeonEngine/README.md

 ## NOTE
-Name of skeleton's bone can not large than 512 bytes(char[512]), because we use char[512] for serialization / deserialization
+Name of skeleton's bone can not large than 512 bytes(char[512]), because we use char[512] for serialization / deserialization For now we can not import skeleton mesh that effect bone num is over 16